EAHEA Accreditation Quality Standards

 The following set of standards will guide the institution to achieve the desired academic quality results.

-a) Courses / Programs Description: Total number and description of all courses / programs offered.
+3.1.
+Courses/Programs Description: Total number and description of all courses/programs offered.

-b) Hours of Study: How many hours of study on completion of each course and how they are earned (class attendance, homework, independent study, project, challenge exam, transfer, tutorial, on-line, credit for prior knowledge, or any other means).
+3.2.
+Hours of Study: How many hours of study on completion of each course and how they are earned (class attendance, homework, independent study, project, challenge exam, transfer, tutorial, online, credit for prior knowledge, or any other means).

-f) Course Update: Course contents and materials are reviewed within specified time periods to ensure they remain available, effective and up-to-date.
+3.6.
+Course Update: Course contents and materials are reviewed within specified time periods to ensure they remain available, effective, and up-to-date.

-g) Teaching Methodology: The higher learning institution must provide a through description of the methodology or teaching style, such as class attendance, distance learning, part-time seminars, TV/Broadcasting, etc. Applicant institutions are encouraged to describe other pedagogical initiatives and activities that advance academic quality.
+3.7.
+Teaching Methodology: The higher learning institution must provide a thorough description of the methodology or teaching style, such as class attendance, distance learning, part-time seminars, TV/Broadcasting, etc. Applicant institutions are encouraged to describe other pedagogical initiatives and activities that advance academic quality.